STEVEN M. SCHATZ

 Steven Schatz is a senior litigator, specializing in shareholder disputes and financial fraud matters.
 He is often called on to provide counseling to boards of directors and senior management on sensitive confidential issues.
 As civil litigator and a former federal prosecutor, he has tried numerous cases, including as lead trial counsel in the litigation over the merger between Hewlett-Packard and Compaq in the Delaware Chancery Court.
 Steve represented Hewlett-Packard, who prevailed in the trial.
+Since that time, he has continued to represent Hewlett-Packard in many of its most significant litigations.
 He also has argued more than 25 times in various federal Courts of Appeals, as well as before the Supreme Courts of California and Delaware.

 From 1975 to 1979, Steve was an Assistant United States Attorney in the Southern District of New York.
 His successful jury trials included the prosecution of Allen Klein, former manager of the Beatles.
 Previously, Steve served as a law clerk to Judge Walter Mansfield of the United States Court of Appeals for the Second Circuit.